chingchenms/llvm/docs/Coroutines.rst

-1. a ramp function, which represents an initial invocation of the coroutine that creates the coroutine frame and executes the coroutine code until it encounters any suspend point or reaches the end of the function;
+1. a ramp function, which represents an initial invocation of the coroutine that creates the coroutine frame and executes the coroutine code until it encounters a suspend point or reaches the end of the function;

-2. a coroutine resume function that contains the code to be executed once the coroutine is resumed at a particular suspend point;
+2. a coroutine resume function that contains the code to be executed once the coroutine is resumed;

 3. a coroutine destroy function that is invoked when the coroutine is destroyed.